-G. Summary of Strengths and Concerns from the Needs Assessment
+F. Summary of Strengths and Concerns from the Needs Assessment

 - 1. Examine the Summary of Strengths.
-Identify the strengths that are most prominent in contributing to achievement of your vision for learning by highlighting the strength(s).
-Check the box next to these strengths for consideration in the plan. - 2.
+Identify the strengths that are most prominent in contributing to achievement of your vision for learning by highlighting the strength(s). - 2.
 Examine the Summary of Challenges.
-Identify the challenges which are most pressing and if improved would have the most pronounced impact in achieving your vision for learning by highlighting the challenge(s).
-Check the box next to these challenges for consideration in the plan. - 3.
+Identify the challenges which are most pressing and if improved would have the most pronounced impact in achieving your vision for learning by highlighting the challenge(s). - 3.
 In the open text space provided, record any of the comments and notable observations made as your team worked through the needs assessment that stand out as important to the challenge(s) you highlighted for consideration in your school plan.